 Although submodular maximization has been studied over four decades, we introduce only recent results relevant to our work.
 Badanidiyuru and Vondrák (2014) provided a maximization algorithm for a nonnegative, monotone submodular function with l knapsack constraints and a k-system constraint that achieves $\frac{1}{(1+\varepsilon)(k+2l+1)}$ -approximation solution.
 Based on this work and Gupta et al. (2010), Mirzasoleiman et al. (2016) proposed a maximization algorithm called FAN-TOM under the same constraint in the case when the objective function is not necessarily monotone.
 Our proposed method is inspired by these two offline algorithms.
-However, because of uncertainty due to semibandit feedback, we need a nontrivial modification.
-A key feature of our method and aforementioned two offline algorithms is that they filter out "bad" elements via a threshold.
-Such a threshold method is also used for other problem settings such as streaming submodular maximization under a cardinality constraint (Badanidiyuru, Mirzasoleiman, et al. 2014).
-Some algorithms (Sarpatwar et al. 2019; Chekuri, Vondrak, et al. 2010; Chekuri,
+However, because of uncertainty due to semi-bandit feedback, we need a nontrivial modification.
+Some algorithms (Sarpatwar et al. 2019; Chekuri, Vondrak, et al. 2010; Chekuri, Vondrák, et al. 2014) achieves better approximation ratios than that of (Badanidiyuru and Vondrák 2014) under narrower classes of constraints (e.g., a matroid + l knapsacks).
+However, these algorithms are not "fast" because their computational com-